 Special Education Instructional Personnel Service Units

-The Budget Act of 2015 as amended by Senate Bill 101 (Chapter 321, Statutes of 2015) does not provide a growth appropriation for the Infant Program.
-Thus, in accordance with California Education Code (EC) Section 56432(h) (see below), the California Department of Education (CDE) will not be able to increase the number of instructional personnel service units (units) for purposes of state apportionments.
-However, as in years past, the CDE makes available to each special education local plan area (SELPA) the Infant Reallocation and Growth Report through a web based application.
-These units are calculated pursuant to EC Section 56432 and the Budget Act of 2015.
-The Description of the Infant Reallocation and Growth Report provides line descriptions and calculation details to guide SELPAs when reviewing the Infant Reallocation and Growth Report.
+The Budget Act of 2021 (Senate Bill 129, Chapter 69, Statutes of 2021) does not provide a growth appropriation for the Infant Program.
+Thus, in accordance with California Education Code (EC) Section 56432(h) (see below), the California Department of Education (CDE) will not increase the number of instructional personnel service units (units) for purposes of state apportionments.
+However, as in years past, the CDE makes available to each special education local plan area (SELPA) the Infant Reallocation and Growth Report through a web-based application.
+These units are calculated pursuant to EC Section 56432 and the Budget Act of 2021.
+The Description of the Infant Reallocation and Growth Report provides calculation details to guide SELPAs when reviewing the Infant Reallocation and Growth Report.

 “(h) By authorizing units pursuant to this section, the superintendent shall not increase the statewide total number of instructional personnel service units for purposes of state apportionments unless an appropriation specifically for growth in the number of instructional personnel service units is made in the annual Budget Act or other legislation.
 If that growth appropriation is made, units authorized by the superintendent pursuant to this section are subject to the restrictions that the units shall be funded only by that growth appropriation and no other funds may be apportioned for the units.”